 passwd - password file

-The file /etc/passwd is a local source of information about users' accounts.
-The password file can be used in conjunction with other naming sources, such as the NIS maps passwd.byname or password data stored on an LDAP server.
+The file /etc/passwd is a local source of information about user and system accounts.
+The password file can be used in conjunction with other naming sources, such as the NIS map passwd.byname or user data stored on an LDAP server.
 Programs use the getpwnam(3C) routines to access this information.
+Shell scripts use the getent(8) command to access this information.

 Each passwd entry is a single line of the form:

 This field accepts a string of no more than thirty-two bytes consisting of characters from the set of alphabetic characters, numeric characters, period (.), underscore (_), and hyphen (-).
 The first character should be alphabetic and the field should contain at least one lower case alphabetic character.
 A warning message is displayed if these restrictions are not met.

 This field must contain at least one character and must not contain a colon (:) or a newline (\n).

 Login names with an underscore (_) as the first character are reserved for use by the operating system.

 Obsolete.
 The encrypted password for the user is in the corresponding entry in the /etc/shadow file. pwconv(8) relies on a special value of 'x' in the password field of /etc/passwd.
 If this value of 'x' exists in the password field of /etc/passwd, this indicates that the password for the user is already in /etc/shadow and should not be modified.